rabbadab/esphome/epaper-display-7-5/README.md

 - Waveshare 7.5inch e-paper display.
 I got the v3.
 - IKEA picture frame is called RIBBA 13x18cm.
 The white border is a bit small and will hide a bit display area...

+### More pictures will come with how the display is built.
+In general it's put in as a picture and a cable to the esp32 that fit in the frame behind the display.